 - Removal of old towers (e g.
 220 kV) and the erection of new towers for a higher voltage level (e.g. 380 kV).
 Thereby, the 220 kV right of way is kept.

 Advantages & field of application

-A voltage uprating of existing overhead line is efficient way to increase the capacity.
-Especially, the use of existing towers and conductors minimise investment costs.
-While the larger required air clearances can be solved by some technical adaptations, the increase of electromagnetic fields and noise emissions is much more challenging issue.
-For this reason, this option is rather suitable up to 220 kV and in areas with low population density.
+A voltage uprating of the existing OHL is an efficient way to increase the capacity.
+In particular, the use of existing towers and conductors minimises investment costs.
+Although the larger required air clearances can be solved by some technical adaptations, the increase of electro-magnetic fields and noise emissions is a much more challenging issue.
+For this reason, this option is particularly suitable up to 220 kV and in areas with low population density.

-The second option is to use the existing right of way, remove old towers and replace them point-on-point with new towers, that are suitable for higher voltages.
-In order to fulfil the requirements related to the air clearance, audible noise and electromagnetic fields the new tower designs (typically higher comparing to old line) and arrangements of the conductors must be used.
-For this option, exist many technical solutions.
+The second option is to use the existing right of way, remove old towers and replace them point-on-point with new towers that are suitable for higher voltages.
+To fulfil the requirements related to the air clearance, audible noise and electromagnetic fields, the new tower designs (typically higher compared to the old line) and arrangements of the conductors must be used.
+For this option, many technical solutions exist.
 Some examples are: